The Affordable Care Act, also known as Obamacare, requires most Americans to enroll in a health insurance plan or face steep penalties.

 How to buy outside the exchange

-Shop before March 31: That's when open enrollment ends for 2014 plans.
-After that, you can shop the exchanges if you have a qualifying life event such as a marriage or loss of job-based coverage.
-Otherwise, the next open enrollment period for the exchanges begins Nov.
-15, 2014.
+- Shop before the open enrollment period ends.
+After that, you can only shop the exchanges if you have a qualifying life event, such as a marriage or loss of job-based coverage., which creates a special enrollment period.